hamdaankhalid/logparsely/README.md

 https://sqlitebrowser.org/about/

 ## Setup:
+- Run in git bash, WSL, or on a Unix-like system
 - Pull repo
 - Download Sqlite Browser
 - Install rust using rustup, this will also install Cargo for you